Reticulated python teeth hold no venom.

-The snake bites as a form of defense.
-If they intend making a meal of you they will wrap their coils around you, blocking off airways and cutting off blood circulation to the brain.
+The snake usually bites as a form of defense.
+If it intends on making a meal of you, it will also wrap its coils around you, blocking off you airway and cutting off blood circulation to the brain.

-Be careful how you handle your snake, as a nervous person can put a snake into defensive mode.
-Snake experts tell snake owners to never position the face or body over one of these snakes when they’re nervous.
-You can be seen as a threat and this could result in a serious bite.
+If you are nervous, you can put it into defensive mode.
+Never position your face or body over one of these snakes when they’re nervous.
+They may see you as a threat, which could result in a serious bite.

-Reticulated pythons aren’t venomous snakes.
-They’ve got a strong jaw grip, but they’ve got small teeth which aren’t capable of drawing too much blood.
-The bottom line is that non-venomous snake bites pose no real threat, but with venomous snakes, it’s a totally different story.
+These snakes have a strong jaw grip, but their small teeth aren’t capable of drawing too much blood.
+The bottom line is that non-venomous snake bites pose no real threat.
 However, all snake bites are susceptible to infection if not treated carefully.

 Reticulated Python Bite Force

 Unfortunately, the force of a Reticulated Python bite hasn’t been studied very well, but it is estimated that a python can exert a force of 200 psi.
 The psi of snake bites isn’t something too many scientists are interested in.

 Brains, in general, can’t withstand powerful acceleration.
 When we do experience strong acceleration, blood goes to our feet and the brain is deprived of vital oxygen.
 If it happens too quickly, blood can’t return quickly enough to the brain and we lose consciousness.

 But what about snakes?

 A snake like the reticulated python manages to find a way around this when striking its prey with such force.
 It is thought that the structure of the snake’s skull makes provisions for this.
 Their skulls are mobile with joints that allow for stretching.
 Snakes, in other words, can absorb shock.

 There have been Reticulated Python attacks on human, and it is interesting to look at the force these snakes exert during constriction.